One mum reduced depression and illness through hiking in nature with her kids. We look at the science and benefits of walking outdoors.

-According to the Mental Health Foundation, 1 in 6 adults have experienced anxiety and depression in just the past week.
+According to the Mental Health Foundation, 1 in 6 adults have experienced anxiety and depression over the past week.
 And shockingly, 1 in 10 children are affected by mental health problems.

-Fortunately, there are some simple things that can help improve the mental health of both adults and children.
+Fortunately, some simple things can help improve the mental health of both adults and children.

 Hiking with a group can help

-When you are ill and depressed, making an effort to get out can be tough.
+When you are ill and depressed, trying to get out can be tough.
 Getting involved with a supportive group can make all the difference.

 I hadn't come across Hike It Baby before.
 Looking at their website, it looks a fantastic idea.